AppleScript001/Fruit_Seas/README.md

 end)
 local Toggle = Section:CreateToggle("Auto [Hit]", function(Value)
 Hit = Value
-while Hit do task.wait()  -- Wait for 1 second before checking for enemies pcall(function() for i,v in pairs(workspace.NPC.Fight:GetDescendants()) do
+while Hit do task.wait(1)  -- Wait for 1 second before checking for enemies pcall(function() for i,v in pairs(workspace.NPC.Fight:GetDescendants()) do
 if v.Name == PlayerTP1 then